followmyutopia/devextreme-documentation/concepts/05 Widgets/FileUploader/20 Upload Files/10 Server-Side Implementation in ASP.NET/2 Chunk Upload.md

         public string FileGuid { get; set; }
     }
     [HttpPost]
-    public ActionResult ChunkUpload(HttpPostedFileBase file, string chunkMetadata)
+    // "file" is the value of the FileUploader's "name" option public ActionResult ChunkUpload(HttpPostedFileBase file, string chunkMetadata)
     {
         // Specifies the location for temporary files